input-output-hk/partner-chains-smart-contracts/docs/SIPs/01-UpdateStrategy.md

 that mints only if the merkle root was signed with the new signature scheme (and the same distributed set condition as `FUELMintingPolicy` is satisfied).

-Thus, to support claiming of new FUEL tokens in the `FUELProxyPolicy`, we would modify the `FUELOracleDatum` uniquely identified the `FUELOracleMintPolicy` of the `FUELProxyPolicy` to as follows.
+Thus, to support claiming of new FUEL tokens in `FUELProxyPolicy`, we would modify the `FUELOracleDatum` uniquely identified the `FUELOracleMintPolicy` of `FUELProxyPolicy` to as follows.
 ```
 0 -> Currency symbol of FUELMintingPolicy
 1 -> Currency symbol of FUELMintingPolicy'